 Mutually Exclusive with Paired Weapon and Sword and Board – cannot have both

-Rank1 – Versatile: You can use any weapon used in the main hand, even if lacking the correct weapon proficiency, without suffering the Combat Penalties for using a weapon they are not trained in; does not apply to weapons that are forbidden for a particular class (i.e. that they can never gain proficiency in regardless of Title gains, see Classes for details); if using a main hand weapon you have proficiency with, gain +2 weapon damage; if using Rank 3 Strongman to wield a two handed weapon in your main hand this bonus weapon damage is lost.
+Rank1 – Versatile: You can use any weapon used in the main hand, even if lacking the correct weapon proficiency, without suffering the Combat Penalties for using a weapon they are not trained in; does not apply to weapons that are forbidden for a particular class (i.e. that they can never gain proficiency in regardless of training, see Classes for details); if using a main hand weapon you have proficiency with, gain +2 weapon damage; if using Rank 3 Strongman to wield a two handed weapon in your main hand this bonus weapon damage is lost.

 Rank3 – Quick Hand: If not using any action based special abilities that round, may attack twice with the off hand so long as it is smaller than the main hand weapon (see the global rules for Multiple Attack Actions for details)

 Rank4 – Requires 2 Skill Points; Unpredictable: When facing opponents one-on-one in melee combat you gain +10 to hit and the enemy suffers -10 to Hit

 Sharp shooters are long range specialists, who prefer to line up shots with bows or crossbows well away from immediate threat of retaliation.

 Rank1 – Thread the Needle: When firing at targets more than 10″ away, Sharp Shooters can establish line of sight with only the slightest target presented, allowing them to shoot past friendlies with little to no risk or hit score a hit when nothing more a foot or elbow presents itself as a target (GM’s adjust your LoS judgments accordingly); also allows the Sharpshooter to ignore any cover bonuses that a target might have